United States Declaration of Independence: History of the documents

 Years of exposure to damaging lighting resulted in the original Declaration of Independence document having much of its ink fade by 1876.

+At the request of President Donald Trump, a copy of the Declaration of Independence was hung in the Oval Office in March 2025.

 Legacy

 The Declaration was given little attention in the years immediately following the American Revolution, having served its original purpose in announcing the independence of the United States.
 Early celebrations of Independence Day largely ignored the Declaration, as did early histories of the Revolution.
 The act of declaring independence was considered important, whereas the text announcing that act attracted little attention.
 The Declaration was rarely mentioned during the debates about the United States Constitution, and its language was not incorporated into that document.
 George Mason's draft of the Virginia Declaration of Rights was more influential, and its language was echoed in state constitutions and state bills of rights more often than Jefferson's words.
-"In none of these documents," wrote Pauline Maier, "is there any evidence whatsoever that the Declaration of Independence lived in men's minds as a classic statement of American political principles."
+"In none of these documents", wrote Pauline Maier, "is there any evidence whatsoever that the Declaration of Independence lived in men's minds as a classic statement of American political principles."